 FUNCTION (default setting/ value) DESCRIPTION (default setting/value) Reminds the presenter to finish the presentation within a certain time frame.
 See "Setting the presentation timer" on page 38 for details.
-Presentation Timer Timer period Sets a preferred length of time for presentation.
-Timer display Sets whether to display the timer on screen.
-Timer position Sets the position where the timer displays on screen.
-4 Timer counting direction Sets the timer counting direction.
-SYS Ba Language Sets the language for the On-Screen Display (OSD) menus.
-See "Using the menus" on page 27 for details.
-TEM S sic me Language Projector Position The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
-See "Choosing a location" on page 14 for details. nu Menu display time nenu Menu Settings Sets the length of time the OSD will remain active after your last key press.
+Timer period Sets a preferred length of time for presentation.
+Presentation Timer display Timer Sets whether to display the timer on screen.
+4. Timer position SYSTEM Basic n Sets the position where the timer displays on screen.
+STE Timer counting direction ຊ≌ Sets the timer counting direction.
+YSTEM SET Basic menu Sets the language for the On-Screen Display (OSD) menus.
+See "Using the menus" on page 27 for details. Ŗ. Projector Position The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
+See "Choosing a location" on page 14 for details.
+Menu display time Sets the length of time the OSD will remain active after your last key press.
 The range is from 5 to 30 seconds in 5-second increments.
-Menu position Sets the On-Screen Display (OSD) menu position.
-Auto Power Off Allows the projector to turn off automatically if no input signal is detected after a set period of time.
-See "Setting Auto Power Off" on page 54 for details.
-Blank Timer Sets the image blank time when the Blank feature is activated, once elapsed the image will return to the screen.
-See "Hiding the image" on page 39 for details.
-Sleep Timer Sets the auto-shutdown timer.
-The timer can be set to a value between 30 minutes and 12 hours.
+Menu Menu position Settings Sets the On-Screen Display (OSD) menu position.
+Reminder message Sets whether to display the reminder message.

+FUNCTION (default setting/ value) DESCRIPTION (default setting/value) Direct Power On Selecting On enables the function.
+See "Starting up the projector" on page 24 for details.
+Auto Power Off Operation Allows the projector to turn off automatically if no input signal is detected after a set period of time.
+See "Setting Auto Power Off" on page 56 for details.
+4. Settings Blank Timer SYSTEM SET Basic menu Sets the image blank time when the Blank feature is activated, once elapsed the image will return to the screen.
+See "Hiding the image" on page 39for details.
+Sleep Timer SETUP: Sets the auto-shutdown timer.
+The timer can be set to a value between 30 minutes and 12 hours. •• Remote Receiver Sets which IR remote sensor of the projector will receive the signal from the remote control.
+Background Color Allows you to select which background color will display when no signal is input into the projector.
+Four options are available: BenQ logo, Black, Blue, or Purple.
 Splash Screen Allows you to select which logo screen will display during projector start-up.
 Three options are available: BenQ logo, Black screen, or Blue screen.
+MyScreen Allows you to capture the current projected picture to save as Splash Screen.